WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

 -  A complete round consists of 5 questions.
 Points from each question will be accumulated to have the final point for the round, this means the maximum score available for a single round is 20 * 5 = 100.
 When the round is finished a scoreboard will be displayed at the end, consisting the overall score and the overall grade for the round.

--  Bonus points will be available for specific achievements in this game, for example:
+-  Bonus points will be available for specific achievements in this game (UPCOMING FEATURE).
+For example:
 ①  The player has finished questions correctly within a specific time ②  The player has finished questions correctly continuously for at least 3 times ③  The player has finished questions correctly within a specific time continuously for at least 3 times